 These actions are necessary to prevent unforeseen hardships to the military members and their families.
-Therefore, as a last reiteration, it is essential, members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or family members.
+Therefore, as a last reiteration, it is essential that members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or for their family members.

 Services for Outbound Personnel

-Outbound Services -- Individual service members and families are offered relocation counseling and details tailored to their specific needs and concerns.
-Most helpful is our Smooth Move workshop, which is offered monthly.
-Subject matter experts from each department involved in the PCS process cover information vital to a well-planned move.
-Subjects include Relocation Stress, Shipment of Household Goods and POV, Financial Considerations, TRICARE, Outbound TLA and Basic Entitlements and Allowances.
-The speakers are also available for questions concerning your own specific circumstances.
-Moving overseas presents unique challenges and opportunities.
+Outbound Services – Moving overseas presents unique challenges and opportunities.
+Individual service members and families are offered relocation counseling with details tailored to their specific needs and concerns.
+Most helpful is our Smooth Move workshop which is offered monthly.
+Subject matter experts from each department involved in the permanent change of station process cover information vital to a well-planned move.
+Subjects include relocation stress, shipment of household goods and privately-owned vehicle, financial considerations, TRICARE, outbound Temporary Living Allowance and basic entitlements and allowances.
+The speakers are also available to answer questions concerning your own specific circumstances.

-Loan Furniture (Navy only) -- Arrival and Departure furniture arrangements are made through the Housing Services Center (HSC) at the Navy Aloha Center, 808-474-1820/1821.
+Loan Furniture (Navy only) – Arrival and departure furniture arrangements are made through the Housing Services Center at the Navy Aloha Center, or by phone at 808-474-1820/1821.

 Services for Inbound Personnel

-Sponsorship Training -- In support of the Sponsorship Program MFSC JBPHH offers monthly trainings at the Conference Center Classroom at Wahiawa in Building 424B in March, April, June, July, September, and October.
+Sponsorship Training – In support of the Sponsorship Program, MFSC Joint Base Pearl Harbor-Hickam offers monthly training at the Conference Center Classroom at Wahiawa in Building 424B in March, April, June, July, September, and October.
 Monthly classes are held in January and December at the MFSC Pearl Harbor Center.
 Sponsor training workshops for individuals who wish to become sponsors are held the first Tuesday of the month.
 Quarterly Sponsor Trainings are held in February, May, August, and November on the Third Wednesday of the month; subject to change based on classroom availability.
 Please refer to the MFSC JBPHH Great Life Hawaii website for respective dates, times and locations (subject to change).
-This class not only covers the latest changes in policy and regulations that affect incoming personnel and their families, but also insight into what makes an effective sponsor.
+This class not only covers the latest changes in policy and regulations that affect incoming personnel and their families but also provides insight into what makes an effective sponsor.